 - Provides the owner the opportunity to apply for matching grant-in-aid funds for restoration, when such funds are available from a variety of organizations

 - Allows the owner to receive free technical assistance from Department of Archaeology & HIstoric Preservation staff on following the Secretary of the Interior's Standards for Rehabilitation for maintenance and rehabilitation or restoration of the historic property

 National Register Listing Does Not:

 - Does not place restrictions on a private property owner regarding use, maintenance, or alterations to a property

-- Does not require Federal or State review of proposed alterations to a property unless Federal money is being used to fund a project effecting a listing or eligible resource.
+- Does not require Federal or State review of proposed alterations to a property unless the project has a Federal nexus (money, grant, permit, license) which could effect listed or eligible resources.
 Owners interested in technical assistance with rehabilitation should contact the Department of Archaeology & Historic Preservation

 - Does not mean the Federal or State government will seek to purchase or place restrictions on private property

 - Does not affect the use or sale of private property

 - Does not require that the building/structure be returned to its historic state as the result of loss or damage for insurance purposes.